by Diane Linsley

 Best Self-Sowing Annuals

 Alyssum -- Masses of tiny white, pink or purple flowers.
 Self-sowing filler.
 Amaranth -- Self-sown seedlings are great for soups & salads.
-Blue Woodruff -- Lavender-blue flowers in late spring.
-Nice self-sowing filler.
 Calendula -- Yellow, orange or apricot flowers.
 Reseeds nicely.
 Clarkia amoena -- Native wildflower.
 Makes a good self-sowing bulb cover.
 Cleome -- Tall, late summer-blooming annual.
 Reseeds in moderation.
-Feverfew -- Annual or perennial, depending on your zone.
-Self sows heavily.
+Coreopsis -- Native wildflower.
+Yellow, gold or mahogany-red.
+Reseeds lightly.
 Gilia capitata -- Native wildflower.
 Small, round clusters of blue flowers.
 Gilia tricolor -- Native wildflower.
 Chocolate fragrance.
 Self sows lightly.
 Larkspur -- Tall spikes of purple, blue, lavender, pink, rose and white flowers.
 Morning Glory -- Tall annual vine with saucer-shaped flowers in various colors.
 Nemophila -- Blue, white or purple flowers.
 Great bulb cover.
 Good self-sower.
-Nicotiana -- Fragrant, trumpet-shaped flowers in various colors.
+Nicotiana -- Fragrant, trumpet-shaped flowers in several colors.
+Reseeds nicely.
 Poppy -- Single or double flowers in a wide range of colors.
 Reseeds on bare soil.
-Silene armeria -- Vivid pink flowers on tall stems.
-European wildflower.
 Snapdragon -- Fun to grow.
 Comes in a wide range of colors.